Put Options

 Conclusion

 We cannot prove that the pre-9/11 put options weren't made with foreknowledge of the attacks.
 And we suspect not even those who instigated the trades could do that.
-Suppose the author of the 9/9 newsletter recommending the purchase of American Airline put options were to be identified, for example.
-They might explain in detail their reasons for that decision, but that can never be definitive, and we have no doubt that people would continue to claim they had received a tip-off from elsewhere.
+We now know that Steve Sarnoff was the author of the 9/9 newsletter recommending the purchase of American Airline put options, for example.
+The institutional investor is yet to be named, but even if they were, and they explained in detail their reasons for that decision, that will never constitute solid proof of anything.
+And so those who want to believe something else will continue to claim that maybe they had received a tip-off from elsewhere.

 What we can show, however, is that the usual discussion of these issues leaves out a considerable amount of relevant detail.